14/07/2014 by Chris Green

 I was preaching on Romans 12:1-8, about being a body with a variety of interdependent gifts.
 “Every Christian needs every other Christian to be fully engaged.”
 “You can have a day off from being a policeman, or a banker, or a performer.
 You just don’t get a day off being a disciple.”
 “Serving isn’t about status or earning a star.
 Grab a towel.”
 You know the drill.

 And I was looking round a church that I’m coming to know, and with the hurts and troubles that each one is carrying: redundancy, illness, childlessness, all in one day’s ministry.

 So I started to think, maybe all this talk about gifts and serving isn’t quite what we need.
-Maybe we need a different emphasis for a while, less focussed, more caring and supportive. perhaps I’m being lured down a false path of drawing up an organisation matrix, when what we actually need is something more like a hospital, for hurting people.
+Maybe we need a different emphasis for a while, less focussed, more caring and supportive.
+Perhaps I’m being lured down a false path of drawing up an organisational matrix, when what we actually need is something more like a hospital, for hurting people.

 But what does Paul say about the body?
 ‘If one part suffers, every part suffers with it; if one part is honoured, every part rejoices with it’ (1 Cor.
 12:26)